 1. Define the project's goals.

-In the case of a new product, you have to start with the ideation and define MVP's for someone to be able to use and test product functionality.
+In the case of a new product, you have to start with the ideation and define MVP's for someone to be able to use it and test its functionality.
 MVP's are important assets of product roadmaps and the priorities for these are to be well-defined.

 2. Keep your roadmap clear and concise.